Correction: An earlier version of this story misattributed Dalhousie's neurosurgery program as the first in the country to reach gender parity.

 “I made a concerted effort when I was reviewing our selection criteria for residents, and when advertising what we’re looking for in applicants, to have language that reflected our values of diversity and inclusivity,” says.
 Dr. Pickett.
 “There was a thoughtful attempt at recognizing intrinsic bias.”

-Dr. Pickett notes there is also a change in the expectations around the practice of medicine and surgery.
+Dr. Pickett notes there is also a change in the expectations around the practice of medicine, and the practice of surgery.
 The unpredictable hours will remain, but it’s no longer expected that surgery is the only thing a physician has in their life.

 “Working with Dr. Pickett as a medical student was one of the main reasons that I chose a career in neurosurgery,” says Dr. Erika Leck, the program’s chief resident.
 “I saw the way she was able to balance the many demands of this job, and the way she championed and prioritized the learning environment for medical students and residents alike.”